-Upon completion of this offering, we will have shares of common stock outstanding, assuming (1) no exercise of any options outstanding as of September 30, 2012, (2) no exercise of any warrants to purchase shares outstanding as of the date of this prospectus and (3) no exercise of the underwriters' option to purchase additional shares from us.
-Of the shares sold in this offering, shares, plus any shares issued upon exercise of the underwriters' option to purchase additional shares from us, will be freely tradable without restriction under the Securities Act, unless purchased by our "affiliates" as that term is defined in Rule 144 under the Securities Act or purchased by existing stockholders and their affiliated entities who are subject to lock-up agreements.
-A total of 13,841,365 shares of common stock outstanding are "restricted securities" within the meaning of Rule 144 under the Securities Act.
-Restricted as summarized below.
+Upon completion of this offering, we will have 30,466,049 shares of common stock outstanding, assuming (1) no exercise of any options outstanding as of September 30, 2012, (2) no exercise of any warrants to purchase shares outstanding as of September 30, 2012 and (3) no exercise of the underwriters' option to purchase additional shares from us.
+All 6,000,000 shares sold in this offering plus any shares issued upon exercise of the underwriters' option to purchase additional shares from us, will be freely tradable without restriction under the Securities Act, unless purchased by our "affiliates" as that term is defined in Rule 144 under the Securities Act or purchased by existing stockholders and their affiliated entities who are subject to lock-up agreements.
+A total of 23,506,306 shares of common stock outstanding are "restricted securities" within the meaning of Rule 144 under the Securities Act.
+Restricted securities may be sold in the public market only if registered or if they meet the safe harbor qualifications under Rule 144 under the Securities Act as summarized below.

-The holders of 15,909,808 shares of outstanding common stock as of the closing of this offering and the holders of 415,500 shares of common stock underlying options as of the closing of this offering, including all of our officers and directors, have entered or are expected to enter into lock-up agreements with the underwriters pursuant to which they have generally agreed, subject to certain exceptions, not to dispose of or hedge any shares of common stock or securities convertible into or exchangeable or exercisable for shares of common stock for a period of 90 days from the date of this prospectus without the prior written consent of Jefferies & Company, Inc. in its sole discretion, together may release some or all of the securities from these lock-up agreements at any time, which, in the case of officers and directors, shall be with notice.
-These lock-up agreements apply to any shares allocated and purchased in this offering by existing stockholders and their affiliated entities.
+The holders of 15,904,808 shares of outstanding common stock as of the closing of this offering and the holders of 415,500 shares of common stock underlying options as of the closing of this offering, including all of our officers and directors, have entered into lock-up agreements with the underwriters pursuant to which they have generally agreed, subject to certain exceptions, not to dispose of or hedge any shares of common stock or securities convertible into or exchangeable or exercisable for shares of common stock for a period of 90 days from the date of this prospectus without the prior written consent of Jefferies & Company, Inc., in its sole discretion, may release some or all of the securities from these lock-up agreements at any time, which, in the case of officers and directors, shall be with notice.
 See "Underwriting."